andrew henderson menu

 Legal Tax Reduction

 European countries are often considered high-tax, but that’s not always true.
-With proper tax planning, you can live your best low-tax life even in a high-quality EU jurisdiction like Malta.
+With proper tax planning, you can live your best low-tax life even in a high-quality European jurisdiction like Malta.

-With several residency options and a citizenship-by-investment program, Malta is one of the best European countries to offer foreigners a place to live and work in exchange for their investment.
+With several residency options and a new route to citizenship through investment , Malta is one of the best European countries to offer foreigners a place to live and work in exchange for their investment.

 Malta – Country Overview

 Malta is an archipelago located in the heart of the Mediterranean Sea.
-Its three main islands are Comino, Gozo, and Malta.
-A gateway between Africa and Europe, Malta lies just 78.9 miles (127 kilometers) from the Italian island of Sicily.
+Its three main islands are Comino, Gozo and Malta.
+A gateway between Africa and Europe, Malta lies just 78.9 miles (127 kilometres) from the Italian island of Sicily.

 What is the official language of Malta?